-- o Dispatched on a report of a person trapped in a structure fire - o Dispatched on a report of an incident involving cyanide - o Report of a Mayday or firefighter down in a structure fire - Provide 100% O2 - o If unconscious, provide 100% $O_2$ by BVM, preferably via endotracheal tube. - CPR if indicated. - o If possible establish two IV lines, one for standard code drugs, and one for cyanide antidotes. - It is critical to control any seizure activity, using Diazepam or Midazolam
+- o Dispatched on a report of a person trapped in a structure fire - o Dispatched on a report of an incident involving cyanide - o Report of a Mayday or firefighter down in a structure fire - Provide 100% O2 - o If unconscious, provide 100% $O_2$ by BVM, preferably via endotracheal tube. - o If possible establish two IV lines, one for standard code drugs, and one for cyanide antidotes. - It is critical to control any seizure activity, using Midazolam or Diazepam

-Haz-Mat: Hydrofluoric Acid (Hf)
+HazMat: Hydrofluoric Acid (Hf)

 - Deaths have been reported from burns involving < 3% Body Surface Area.
-Ensure safety of EMS. - Begin decon and irrigate the chemical burn with water as quickly as possible. - Flush affected eyes and skin with copious amounts of water or Normal Saline for a minimum of 30 minutes or until patient transport is completed. - If ingested, do not induce vomiting.
+Ensure safety of EMS. - Begin decon and irrigate the chemical burn with water as quickly as possible. - Flush affected eyes and skin with copious amounts of water or IV fluids for a minimum of 30 minutes or until patient transport is completed. - If ingested, do not induce vomiting.
 Dilute with water or milk, - Intubate if apneic. - {Perform a 12-lead EKG, transmit to hospital} and monitor for cardiac arrest. - Consider Pain Control Protocol.